 Social Media Plan Template Objectives

-Very simple!
-What are your objectives for using social media?
+The first question you need to ask is what are your objectives for using social media?
 Do not give the obvious answer that you want more clients or you want more money.
 Be specific.
 How many clients do you want with social media?
 How much money do you plan on making with social media to make this profitable for your company?

 Social Media Plan Template Tools